Family engagement. That’s where the philanthropy money is flowing freely these days, reports Education Week.

 The need for an equitable approach is especially clear in the enrollment cycle.
 The very nature of the process brings families and schools together, creating multiple potential touchpoints for increased family engagement.

-The effectiveness of these policies can be seen in Chicago, where SchoolMint helped Chicago Public Schools unroll a common app for incoming 9th graders this fall.
+The effectiveness of these policies can be seen in Chicago, where SchoolMint helped Chicago Public Schools unroll unified enrollment-style for incoming 9th graders this fall.
 The 91% participation rate is being championed as a huge step towards equity.
 And in New York, the Carnegie report applauds New Visions for Public Schools for “reframing success not just as immediate performance, but more broadly in terms of what is necessary to achieve the student’s longer-term goals, such as selection for a middle school science magnet program.”

 Digital media is another opportunity for enrollment.
 Carnegie finds that, in immigrant Latino families, “older children, at the request of their parents who may not be fluent English speakers, might be asked to use online tools to search and find information (…) they ordinarily would not explore on their own” – and the resulting pressure to navigate or translate these complex worlds can become a stressor on children.
 It’s key then for all forms, websites, applications, and materials in the enrollment process to be made available in every language spoken in a school’s community.
 And it’s why a multilingual family experience is a cornerstone of SchoolMint enrollment products.